-\begin{proof} It suffices to prove the joint convergence of the increments $(B^N_{0, t_i}(u_j) - B^N_{0, t_i}(u_{j-1}))_{j=1}^m$.
-Define $L_0$ as in (\ref{Lidef}), and for $1 \leq j \leq m$, let be the subset of particles in the population at time zero associated with the quantiles in $[u_{j-1}, u_j)$.
-Note that the $S_j$ are disjoint and divide the population at time zero into $m$ subgroups.
-We treat the positions of the particles in these $m$ subgroups as $m$ random starting configurations, to which we will apply Lemma \ref{ZNCSBPprime}.
+be the subset of particles in the population at time zero associated with the quantiles in $[u_{j-1}, u_j)$.
+Note that the $S_j$ are disjoint, and divide the population at time zero into $m$ subgroups.
+We treat the positions of the particles in these $m$ subgroups as $m$ random starting configurations, to which we will apply Lemma~\ref{ZNCSBPprime}.\vadjust{\goodbreak}

-For $1 \leq j \leq m$, define the process $(Z_{j,N}(t), t \geq 0)$ as in Lemma \ref{ZNCSBPprime}.
+For $1 \leq j \leq m$, define the process $(Z_{j,N}(t), t \geq0)$ as in Lemma~\ref{ZNCSBPprime}.
 We claim that the distribution of